azappella/knowledge/kubernetes/intro.md

 It is important to know that everything within Kubernetes is run on a private, isolated network that is not normally accessible from outside the cluster.

 ## namespaces

+pods are collected into namespaces (e.g. to provide quotas, limit resource usage, etc.)